limzerui/NUS_GeoGuesser/README.md

 ---

-Enjoy exploring NUS with **NUS GeoGuesser**!
-If you have feedback or ideas, you’re welcome to contribute or reach out.
+**Enjoy exploring NUS with NUS GeoGuesser!** If you have feedback or ideas, you’re welcome to contribute or reach out.